swiss-ai-center/a-guide-to-mlops/docs/part-1-local-training-and-model-evaluation/introduction.md

     vanilla Python environment as it has been tested and validated with it.
 If you still want to use Conda/Anaconda/etc., please be aware that you might encounter issues.

+??? warning "For WSL2 users"

+    Ensure you are working in the Linux filesystem, not the mounted Windows filesystem.

+    Run `cd ~` to navigate to your Linux home directory.
+Avoid working in `/mnt/*` paths, as cross-filesystem operations cause severe performance bottlenecks when installing packages with pip.